ubccpsc/507/README.md

 ## Course Format

 This will be a paper-based seminar course.
-Each week we will read and discuss four papers.
+Each week we will read and discuss 3-4 papers.
 Everyone in the class will have an opportunity to give at least two ~30 minute paper presentations and lead a discussion ~30 minute discussion about the paper.
 While only one person will present each paper, it is expected that *everyone will read* all of the papers and contribute to the in-class discussion.

 While reading the papers you should be able to answer the following five questions: